MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 ---

-# Manage user account tasks for hybrid users (preview)
+# Manage synced on-premises users with workflows (preview)

 Workflows created by Lifecycle workflows can be used to manage the lifecycle of synced on-premises users.
 Synced on-premises support allows for greater, and simplified, control of the lifecycle of users within your organization in hybrid environments.
-In this article, you're walked through the steps of enabling a user account task to be run for an on-premises user.
+In this article, you're walked through the steps of enabling a user account task to be run for a synced on-premises user.

 ## Prerequisites